YordanGeorgiev/qto/README.md

 With qto you will gain the following capabilities:
 - instance deployment to bare metal/vm install, which should take no more than 40min
 - provide db based authentication and restricted access to the app via http(s)
-- provide access to the non-technical person via http(s) for CRUD operations
+- provide access to the non-technical person via http and/or https for CRUD operations
 - quickly define LOTS of tables DDL by using the existing examples and just changing the columns
 - search the data from the db via the global search feature
 - load initial data via xls ( less than 10k rows per sheet should be ok )